 It is December and many are completing their second semester of the very interesting 2020-2021 school year.
-By now your school has either return completely face-to-face, remained remote or are currently doing the hybrid model (both remote and face-to-face).
-The one common issue with all three models is that, everyone is tired.
-Parents and care givers, teachers, administrations, support staff and especially our kids.
+By now your school has either returned completely face-to-face, remained remote or are currently doing the hybrid model (both remote and face-to-face).
+The one common issue with all three models is that everyone is tired.
+Parents and caregivers, teachers, administrations, support staff and especially our kids.

 - cuddle on the couch and watch a movie

 - lay on the floor together and share a book

 - lay next to them at bedtime and ask about their feelings

 - share a blanket together while watching TV

 These past months we have sterilized our homes, masked up, and kept our distance.
 While we work on remaining safe and healthy we have to actively work on making sure our children do not suffer from our social distancing.
 Let’s make sure that we are making time for hugs.